 Fights Abdominal Weight Gain

 Coconut may not help you drop a significant amount of pounds, but it has been shown to reduce body fat in the abdominal region.
-This pertains to raw unsweetened coconut, not sweetened varieties or other highly refined sources of coconut (like the ice cream or flavored milks).
-Coconut’s fats are used by the liver for energy, and they help reduce insulin surges in the body, unlike sugary processed foods or refined grains.
+This pertains to raw unsweetened coconut, not sweetened varieties, or other highly refined sources of coconut (like ice cream or flavored milk).
+Coconut fats are used by the liver for energy, and they help reduce insulin surges in the body, unlike sugary processed foods or refined grains.
 This can lead to a reduced amount of fat stored in the stomach, which often happens due to erratic insulin levels.

-The fiber and medium chain tryglyceride fats in coconut also help boost the metabolism due to the way they are used during digestion.
+The fiber and medium-chain triglyceride fats in coconut also help boost the metabolism due to the way they are used during digestion.
 Not only does this give you energy, but also creates a thermogenic effect in the body where your calorie burn is increased naturally.
-Keep in mind, this doesn’t apply for eating coconut in excessive amounts, but instead to using it in small to moderate servings in place of sugary foods, refined grains, processed foods, fast food, etc., so use a few tablespoons a day to see how you benefit.
+Keep in mind, this doesn’t apply to eating coconut in excessive amounts, but instead of using it in small to moderate servings in place of sugary foods, refined grains, processed foods, fast food, etc., so use a few tablespoons a day to see how you benefit.

 Folate is a B vitamin we need for healthy metabolism and red blood cell function.
 It’s also essential for healthy brain development in infants.
 Coconut meat contains 20 percent of your daily folate needs in a 1/2 cup of fresh meat.
 Avocados, asparagus, bananas, spinach, and beans are also great sources of folate too.